 Also encouraging the education and importance bio-diversity and aspects of nature with green spaces for the environment and well-being in the City.
-Benefits of creative place-making and collaboration, can also encourage diverse youth to further install the ‘sense of place’, identity and sense of belonging within the community.
+Benefits of community / design-led placemaking and collaboration, can also encourage diverse youth to further install the ‘sense of place’, identity and sense of belonging within the community.
 Also emphasising respect to the environment.

 The project hopes to commence in early Spring.
 Due to Covid-19 restrictions, it will be initiated online with youth working on this creative project within schools and homes.
 Teachers and Parents may also co-create with the children.
 Until a time post-covid, where youth can visit the location and potentially co-create, paint, pieces of furniture, the street and elements, with community builders.
 Placing and co-designing potentially for the Summer period where community can enjoy the fruits of their labour.